-Description of bacteria-focused BMP Comments/Discussion Target area inspections A total of four inspections of each of the target areas were completed per campus during 2023; During each inspection, compactors, trash dumpsters, etc. were inspected among others.
+Description of Comments/Discussion bacteria-focused BMP

+Target area inspections A total of four inspections of each of the target areas were completed per campus during 2024.
+During each inspection compactors and trash dumpsters were inspected, among other potential sources of bacteria, if present.